xian-network/docs/src/smart-contracts/contract-cheat-sheet.md

 @export
 def xian_balance():
+    # Return value from a previously retrieved Hash object
     return xian_balances[ctx.caller]

 @export
 def get_foundation_owner():
+    # Return value from a previously retrieved Variable object
     return foundation_owner.get()

 # The actual caller that called this function.
 Could be a contract or an account